 HOW CAN PATIENTS COMPLAIN?

-Patients may make a complaint or comment on the provision of our services verbally or in writing to the Practice Manager – Mrs Gail Pyatt.
+Patients may make a complaint or comment on the provision of our services in writing to the Practice Manager – Mrs Louise Smith.

 Please see below our procedure for the investigation of complaints

-Mrs Gail Pyatt Practice Manager, coordinates the complaints procedure on behalf of the practice.
+Mrs Louise Smith, Practice Manager, coordinates the complaints procedure on behalf of the practice.

-Your complaint should be submitted as soon as possible after the event giving rise to your concerns, either verbally or in writing.
+Your complaint should be submitted as soon as possible after the event giving rise to your concerns.
 Your complaint will be investigated by the Practice Manager or The Partners of the Practice.

-Your complaint will be acknowledged in writing within two working days and a report on the investigation will be sent to you within seven working days.
-If the investigation is to take longer than seven days, you will be informed together with the reasons for the delay.
+Your complaint will be acknowledged in writing within three working days and a report on the investigation will be sent to you within 30 working days.
+If the investigation is to take longer than 30 days, you will be informed together with the reasons for the delay.
 On completion of the investigation you will be given a full explanation.

 Your complaint will in no way have any impact on the treatment you receive from clinicians and administrative staff at the Practice.
 You can be assured that YOUR care is our priority

-A full copy of the complaints procedure can be obtained from the Practice Manager at the surgery or by downloading the Barton Family Practice Complaints procedure
+A full copy of the complaints procedure can be obtained from the Practice Manager at the surgery or by downloading the Complaints Procedure.

 We have a suggestion/comments box in reception or you can give us feedback on our website.
 All suggestions are shared with our Patient Participation Group – Barton Patient Group (BPG).
 The Friends and Family Feedback is also published on our website.